-This is an amazingly effective therapy for sprains/strains and other trauma to connective tissue and joints.
-My clients who are competitive athletes find it to be one of the fastest ways to recovery from injury.
-Clients that plunge once or twice a day for several days usually have amazing progress and recovery.
-One client who was training for a gold medal in rowing plunged her ankle 6-7 times a day.
-This can be great for wrist problems.
+This process is an amazingly effective therapy for sprains/strains and other trauma to connective tissue and joints.
+In addition, my clients, who are competitive athletes, find it one of the fastest ways to recover from injury.
+Clients that plunge once or twice a day for several days usually have fantastic progress and recovery.
+For example, training for a gold medal in rowing, one client plunged her ankle 6-7 times a day.
+Also, this can be great for wrist problems.

 The Basic Procedure.

-2. Add just enough water tocover the ice and make it so that you can work your ankle/wrist into the ice.
+- Add just enough water to cover the ice and make it so that you can work your ankle/wrist into the ice.

-This is very different from Ice and Stretch and much more effective than using an ice pack for 20 minutes.
-Don’t think that you’ll get the same effect from those.
+This application of ice is very different from Ice and Stretch and is much more effective than using an ice pack for 20 minutes.
+However, don’t think that you’ll get the same effect from those.
 In most cases, you will want to use Ice and Stretch OR Ice Plunges but not both.

-Helpful hints.
 Provide distraction.
 I use sour gum, conversation, massaging other areas when I am doing this with clients.
 Eat spicy corn chips or watch hilarious comedy.
 Get someone to hang with you and support you while you do this.
-I also find that if I call out the time every 15 seconds, clients are able to stay in much longer.
+I also find that clients can stay in much longer if I call out the time every 15 seconds.
 Everyone wants out but wants to be tough enough to last another 15 seconds.

 Here’s a video.
-By the way, I babble a little bit more than usual because the pain is fairly distracting but I didn’t want to make this video 4-5 times like I usually do.
+By the way, I babble a little bit more than usual because the pain is pretty distracting, but I didn’t want to make this video 4-5 times like I usually do.
 You’ll notice that my foot is slightly red when I put it in because I did it for about 45 seconds on my first take but was too distracted and started over.